jitsi/jitsi-hammer/README.md

 -audiortpdump <path to a rtpdump file containing Opus RTP packets for the video streams>
 -overallstats : enable the logging of the overall stats at the end of the run.
--allstats : enable the logging of all the stats collected during the run -statspolling <time (in seconds) between two polling of stats (default : 5sec)>
+-allstats : enable the logging of all the stats collected during the run -summarystats : enable the logging of the summary stats(min,max,mean,standard deviation) from the stats collected during the run
+-statspolling <time (in seconds) between two polling of stats (default : 5sec)>
+-credentials <filepath to a file containing users credentials>
 ```

+When the option ```-credentials``` is used, instead of login anonymously to the XMPP server, Jitsi-Hammer will login with the credentials contained in the file.
+The file must be encoded in UTF-8, and should be a list of "username:password" (the password and username are separeted by a ":") separeted by newlines.

 You must know that when ```-length N``` is given, if N is 0 or negative, the run will never stop.